 - Scan your receipt and save it in one of the following formats: JPEG (.jpeg), GIF (.gif), or PDF (.pdf).
 Each file may not be larger than 2MB.
-Make sure the scan is clear and writing is legible. - Log in to www.chard-snyder.com. - o Click the bright blue Login button in the upper-right corner of the page. - Go to Employees in the blue upper-left area and click Access Your FSA, HRA, HSA Advantage, TRP Accounts. - Enter your social security number (no dashes) or Username (if already created).
-Use Employee ID if directed to do so. - Enter your password.
-The first time you log in, your password is the last four digits of your social security number. - Choose File a Claim. - Enter your claim information. - Click Upload Receipt to attach your receipt to your claim.
-Be sure to upload the correct receipt file, as attaching the wrong file will delay your payment. - Click Add Claim. - Read Terms & Conditions, then click that you have done so. - Click Submit Claim(s) or continue adding claims.
+Make sure the scan is clear and writing is legible. - Log in to www.chard-snyder.com. - Click the bright blue Login button in the upper-right corner of the page.